ssnannaware27/Ride_Demand_Prediction_UBER/README.md

   * python -m venv venv         --> step to create venv
   * .\venv\Scripts\Activate     --> Activate env
   * Add the packages You need to install inside the requirements.txt file.
+  * Set the Python Interpreter.

+- Notebook :
+  1. Ride Demand Prediction :
+  # Note : If dataset not available download from "https://www.kaggle.com/datasets/fivethirtyeight/uber-pickups-in-new-york-city/data" ~~here
+  * We have 4 group of datasets:
+    a) Uber trip data from 2014 (April - September), separated by month, with detailed location information
+    b) Uber trip data from 2015 (January - June), with less fine-grained location information
+    c) non-Uber FHV (For-Hire Vehicle) trips.
+The trip information varies by company, but can include day of trip, time of trip, pickup location, driver's for-hire license number, and vehicle's for-hire license number.
+    d) aggregate ride and vehicle statistics for all FHV companies (and, occasionally, for taxi companies)
+  * From these c) --> Inconsistent location info
+                  --> Inconsistency in column format
+                  --> Most FHV files lack precise lat/lon or even zone IDs.
+               d) --> No date/time or spatial data.
+  * # IMP Hence, c) & d) datasets ignored them for accurate predictions.